 Copia Mediated Off-target Genic regulation.

 It has been proposed that TEs regulate physiological functions through intermediate chimeras, whereby TEs co-splice with nearby genes 28.
 If a copia co-spliced fragment has a function at the Drosophila NMJ, then repressing Copia may affect NMJ development and/or function through a chimeric intermediate.
 We have taken several steps to investigate this possibility.
 As with other RNAi constructs directed against a canonical gene, we created several RNAi constructs that were designed to target Copia specifically.
-Besides making multiple RNAi constructs targeting different regions of Copia, during design (Fig 1B.), we searched for fragments of copia in mRNAs in the annotated Drosophila genome.
+Besides making multiple RNAi constructs targeting different regions of Copia, during design (Fig 1B.), we searched for fragments of copia in the annotated Drosophila genome.
 We found 38 of them being full length, a number consistent with previous analysis 29.
-We searched all known mRNA transcripts, that contain either Copia1-shRNA and Copiapol-shRNA and found besides the 38 seeds another 59 non-seed fragments.
-We could later determine if the resulting chimeric sequences contained Copiagag-siRNA, as it is too short to effectively search for in the entire genome.
+We searched the entire genome for regions that contain either Copia1-shRNA or Copiapol-shRNA and found besides matches to both RNAi constructs in each of the 38 seeds (or 76 matches to Copia seeds in total), another 21 matches to non-seed fragments of Copia scattered throughout the genome.
+We later determined if the resulting chimeric sequences contained Copiagag-siRNA, as this RNAi construct is too short to effectively search for in the entire genome.
 No mature mRNA transcript contained any matches to either Copia1-shRNA or Copiapol-shRNA, let alone both.

-We next looked for chimeric sequences of Copia that would be present in immature mRNA transcripts.
-As both Copia1-shRNA or Copiapol-shRNA have similar phenotypes in terms of reducing Copiagag expression at the NMJ and similar increases in synaptic boutons and hyberbudding (Fig. S1C-F), when searching for Copia containing chimeras we set the threshold to include at a minimum both those RNAi sequences.
-Searching the Drosophila genome we found 19 intergenic mapping that contained at least one of the shRNA sequences.
+We next looked for chimeric sequences of Copia that might be present in immature mRNA transcripts.
+As both Copia1-shRNA and Copiapol-shRNA have similar phenotypes in terms of reducing Copiagag expression at the NMJ and similar increases in synaptic boutons and hyberbudding (Fig. S1C-F), when searching for Copia containing chimeras we set the threshold to include at a minimum both those RNAi sequences.
+Searching the Drosophila genome we found 19 intergenic mapping regions that contained at least one of the shRNA sequences.
 Only one immature transcript on the Y-chromosome, WD40 Y, contained matches to both Copia1-shRNA and Copiapol-shRNA.
 This transcript contains the splice site that would give rise to Copiagag-siRNA and the α-Copiagag peptide, however, the WD40 Y gene is antisense to this Copia insert in the first intron of WDY (Fig. 1B).
-As well, we carried the phenotypic analysis in female larvae, lacking a Y-chromosome, as such it is unlikely WD40 Y reduction via a Copia-WD40 Y chimera would explain the phenotypes we observe.
+In addition, we carried out the phenotypic analysis in female larvae lacking a Y-chromosome, as such it is unlikely that WD40 Y reduction via a Copia-WD40 Y chimera can explain the phenotypes we observe.